da-rth/VisIBoT/README.md

       ...
     ```
     - **Note**: if your VPN only allows X connections at one time, you should not use more than X workers.
 Otherwise, workers may fail to connect to the VPN.
-4. Configure the VirusTotal Analyzer to use your VirusTotal API KEY in `lisa/config.py`
+4. Configure the VirusTotal Analyser to use your VirusTotal API KEY in `lisa/config.py`
-    - Uncomment `'lisa.analysis.virustotal.VirusTotalAnalyzer'`
+    - Un-comment `'lisa.analysis.virustotal.VirusTotalAnalyzer'`
     - Assign variable `virus_total_key` to your VirusTotal API Key
 5. Build docker images.
 This will take a while.
 You might need to use `sudo` too.
     ```bash